 Test accommodations are available to students with documented disabilities.
 If you require special test accommodations as a result of your disability, you must arrange for these accommodations at least 48 hours in advance of your assigned test date.
 Arrangements for special accommodations are made through the Office of Disability Access by calling 448-3153.

 NC DAP placement test, SAT, and ACT scores are not valid if more than five years old as of the first day of the term the student plans to enroll.

 Each student is allowed to take the placement test only once, so it’s important to be prepared.
 The WPCC Academic Success Center staff can help you prepare for placement testing by giving you a “pre-test” to evaluate your skills in writing, reading, and basic math skills.
 A review program will be designed to help you improve any areas of weakness.
 If you plan to review algebra skills, you must specifically ask for a review program in algebra in addition to the basic math review program.
 Please allow up to 25 hours per subject area (75 hours total) to complete your review before you plan to test.

 Note: Most study materials must be used in the Academic Success Center.
-However, if students have access to the internet, they may be set up to use the web-based program – PLATO – at home.
-It is not recommended for students to complete all 75 hours of study on PLATO.
-A combination of working in the Academic Success Center and PLATO will provide the best assistance for students.
+However, if students have access to the internet, they may be set up to use the web-based program – NC DAP – at home.
+It is not recommended for students to complete all 75 hours of study on NC DAP.
+A combination of working in the Academic Success Center and NC DAP will provide the best assistance for students.

 Academic Success Center Information

 - Location: Phifer Learning Resource Center, Room 100